dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 ```{.c include=src/memcached/memcached.c startLine=1358 endLine=1386}
 ```

-Unfortunately, when I checked a production Memcached instance with `tplist` or `bpftrace -l 'usdt:* -p $(pidof memcached)`, I didn't see any probes.
-This meant that I would need to find a way to modify our Memcached image to add Dtrace probes.
+Unfortunately, when a production Memcached instance was checked with `tplist` or `bpftrace -l 'usdt:* -p $(pidof memcached)`, no probes were shown.
+This meant there would be a need to modify the Memcached image to add Dtrace probes.

 The `Dockerfile` [@dockerfile] that was used is based on a production configuration which has been simplified for this analysis.
 The relevant